chainer/chainer/chainerx.md

 It is implemented almost purely in C++ with Python bindings exposed via the package, allowing Chainer to make use of it.
 It does in other words **not** replace Chainer.
 It aims to instead improve the performance of Chainer in terms of speed by reducing the Python overhead.

-Currently, it may be thought of as an alternative to NumPy and CuPy with autograd, i.e. graph construction and back-propagation built-in.
+Currently, it may be thought of as an alternative to NumPy and CuPy with automatic differentiation, i.e. graph construction and back-propagation built-in.
-In other words, a NumPy/CuPy array with `Variable` properties.
+That is, a NumPy/CuPy array with `Variable` properties.

 It can still be wrapped in a `Variable` and passed to any existing Chainer code.